MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-materialized-view-security-roles.md

 > [!NOTE]
 >
-> * To change materialized view admins, you must be an AllDatabasesAdmin, a Database Admin, or a Materialized View Admin.
+> * You must be an AllDatabasesAdmin, a Database Admin, or a Materialized View Admin to control materialized view access.
 > * A principal must have access on the database or table level to be a Materialized View Admin.
 > * For more information, see [role-based access control](access-control/role-based-access-control.md).